on

 English: Grant of unitary patent protection (date)

-An image containing text, row, font, number.Automatically generated description.
+An image containing text, row, font, number.Automatically generated description

-The renewal fees for a unitary patent are generated and paid to the EPO in the unitary patent file and no longer in the "validations".
+The renewal fees for a Unitary Patent are generated and paid to the EPO in the Unitary Patent File, and no longer in the "validations."
 This means that no time limits may be generated in the 17 validations.

-An image containing text, screenshot, software, web page.Automatically generated description.
+An image containing text, screenshot, software, website.
+Automatically generated description

-ATTENTION please: With the Continux version delivered on June 1, 2023, the status of the unit patent acts will NOT be changed from GRANTED to REGISTERED, although the date field REGISTERED UNIT PATENT will receive a date.
-In order for the unit patent to receive the status registered, the date of registration must also be entered!
-No change is planned here at the moment.
+ATTENTION: Please note: With the Continux version released on June 1, 2023, the status of the unitary patent file will NOT be changed from "intended to grant" to "registered," although the "registration of unitary patent protection" date field will contain a date.
+For the unitary patent to receive the "registered" status, the registration date must also be entered!
+No changes are currently planned here.

 Continux Knowledge & News